Here’s a list of the most commonly asked questions that cross my path.

 How many pen names do you have?

 Most of my books are written as Tymber Dalton, my real name is Lesli Richardson and I write and self-pub as that.
-I have two books for Siren as Macy Largo, and one as Tessa Monroe, but they were all re-released as Tymber Dalton.
+I have two books with Siren as Macy Largo, and one as Tessa Monroe, but they were all re-released as Tymber Dalton.

 Are you really poly/into BDSM?